yaaen/SideScroller/README.md

 # SideScroller

+Don't mess with the Frame and the Panel classes for now.
+I've done a lot of research online and see that we have to use a CardLayout.
+I'm working on figuring out to get that to work with our program.

 Frame:
 will be 1600pixels by 1000pixels and each map can be 10 blocks by x blocks with each block